-To request disability accommodations or services, or to address questions you may have, please contact Dr. Jane Warner at 843-953-1820.
+To request accommodations for a disability or services, or to address questions you may have, please contact Shannon McKenzie at 843-953-6877.

 - A diagnostic statement identifying the disability, date of the most current diagnostic evaluation, and the date of the origninal diagnosis.